netfse/netfse/README.md

     A Junior Full Stack Developer based in Hong Kong.

 Major in Bsc Computer Science
-A third-year student at the City University of Hong Kong
+A third-year student at City University of Hong Kong

 🤔I'm interested in the field of software design and programming.